Click to go HOME

 If you're enjoying looking at this level of detail and haven't joined one of the phone clubs yet, see the links page.

 If you're identifying a phone, you still need to check the internal components as many phones were refurbed and had internal components changed or removed.
-If done in a Bell System refurb facility, the code on the bottom was usually repainted or remarked.
+If done in a Bell System refurb facility, the code on the bottom was usually repainted, remarked or covered with a sticker.
 Many independent shops or field mods were not remarked with the accurate model number.

 For color information, see: Phones in color!